BaptisteCarbillet/Vega/readme.md

  > chmod +x startup.sh

- The file startup.sh set up on start up of the Raspberry Pi the can socket and the MQTT subscriber.
+ The file startup.sh set up on start up of the Raspberry Pi the can socket and the MQTT subscriber, and the publisher of the IP adress of the Raspberry Pi.

  To make it launch on start up do :